michaelmsonne/AzureDevOpsBackupTool/README.md

 If the **--simpelreportlayout** argument is present, the program will use the old email report layout, else it will use the new default.

+If the **--priority <priority> <high/low>** argument is present, the program will mark the send email with the specified priority, else it will use the default (normal).

 Logs for backup jobs is keept in the **.\Log** folder for **30 days** beside **AzureDevOpsBackup.exe**.

 # Final thoughts